meker12/commerce-channels.en/help/amazon-sales-channel/floor-price.md

 - Floor Price
 - [Optional Ceiling Price](./optional-ceiling-price.md)

 The [floor price](./floor-price.md) settings automatically protect your lowest product price against the intelligent pricing rules.
-This allows the store owner to set a floor (lowest price) for their intelligent pricing rules.
-This means that your products will not be listed below a desired price.
+Use these settings to set a floor (lowest price) for your intelligent pricing rules, ensuring that your products are not listed below a desired price.

 Floor price attributes are based on the website scope if your [!DNL Commerce] store is using website pricing scope.
 See [Price Scope](./price-scope.md).